joni0108/Just_MQL_Framework/docs/error.md

 # CError class
-This class will return all the important ticks/candle values based on a given symbol and timeframe <br>
+This class will handle the errors of MQL and framework <br>

 ## Usage
 ```cpp